 Thank you to all those who contacted me about the welfare of fish.

-However, I feel this legislation was a missed opportunity.
-The Government needs to be more comprehensive in its approach and go much further and faster on animal welfare.
+However, this legislation was a missed opportunity.
+I believe the Government needs to be more comprehensive in its approach and go much further and faster on animal welfare.
+As such, I will continue to call for UK animal welfare to be of the highest standard.

 Small trawler boat in the sea